orientechnologies/orientdb-docs/src/internals/Network-Binary-Protocol.md

 # Push Request

-A push request is a message sent by the server without any request from the client, it has a similar structure of a response and is distinguished using the respose status byte:
+A push request is a message sent by the server without any request from the client, it has a similar structure of a response and is distinguished using the response status byte:

 - **1 byte**: Success status has value 3 in case of push request
 - **4 bytes**: [Session-Id](#session-id) has everytime MIN_INTEGER value (-2^31)